 To earn a major in Computer Sciences, a student must complete a total of 68 credits, out of which:

+A minor in computer science can be obtained in Theory, Systems or Machine Learning.
 To qualify for a minor in Computer Sciences, a student must earn a total of 28 credits, out of which:

 To earn a concentration in Computer Science, a student must complete four courses, earning a total of 16 credits, out of which: